LordZeuss/raspi-docker/README.md

 cd -Stands for change directory.
 You would type cd then the name of the directory.
 Ex: cd Downloads cd.. -Goes to the previous directory.
 ./ -This executes files.
 Ex: ./install.sh
+You can also autofill the name of a file/folder/directory with the tab key when typing in the name/location of that file/folder/directory.
+(I use it in the demonstration video)
 ```
 These should be enough to where you can navigate the system and follow along with this guide.
-I included it for those who may need the extra help navigating.
+I included it for those who may need the extra help navigating around or are unfamiliar with Linux commands.

 ## Pre-Requirements